Sheila Bernette: Career

-In her Royal Variety Performance she was introduced by Leslie Crowther as a Russian defector ballerina "Natalia Nokemova" and performed the Dance of the Sugar Plum Fairy with Crowther playing a ballet/cricketer Freddie Trumanov.

-Her final film role was in Driving Aphrodite in 2009, ironically repeated her 1961 role as the goddess Dorcas.
-Her final TV role was in Hotel Trubble in 2011.
-In the latter she appeared in every episode from 2008 to 2011 as the long-term hotel resident, Mrs Poshington.
+In her Royal Variety Performance, she was introduced by Leslie Crowther as a Russian defector, the ballerina "Natalia Nokemova", and performed the Dance of the Sugar Plum Fairy with Crowther playing ballet cricketer "Freddie Trumanov".
+Her final film role was in Driving Aphrodite in 2009, playing a pickpocket and shoplifter.
+Her final television role was in Hotel Trubble, appearing in every episode from 2008 to 2011 as the long-term hotel resident and later cleaner, Mrs. Poshington.